Robert WALLACE

 Total volatile fatty acid concentration increased slightly with

-addition of encapsulated fumaric acid and fumaric acid, see Figure
+addition of encapsulated fumaric acid and fumaric acid, see

-were significant differences between the experimental groups for
+there were significant differences between the experimental

-see Figures 3 and 4.
+production rate, see Figures 3 and 4.

 Initially, fumaric acid appeared to inhibit propionic acid